-The web design agency Supercool explain the importance of making sure that the language you use on your website is inclusive.
+Katie Parry from digital agency and arts sector specialists, Supercool, explains the importance of making sure that the language you use on your website is inclusive.

 The words we choose to use are important.
 We've already talked about accessibility and search engine optimisation in How To Write Great Web Copy and How To Write Good Alt Text.
 But this is a different take on our use of language …